espressif/arduino-esp32/docs/source/boards/boards.rst

     ESP32-C3-DevKitM-1 <ESP32-C3-DevKitM-1>

 .. note::
    Only a few development boards are described on this documentation page.
-For more information about other Espressif development boards please refer to the [Espressif website](https://www.espressif.com/en/products/devkits).
+For more information about other Espressif development boards please refer to the `Espressif website <https://www.espressif.com/en/products/devkits>`_.

 Third Party
 -----------